-Fungal Invaders is a retro mini-game designed to educate on fungal infections and they drugs we use to threat them.
+Fungal Invaders is a retro mini-game designed to educate on fungal infections and the drugs we use to treat them.
 This exciting mobile game was developed for University of Aberdeen Fungal Research Group.
-The aim was to develop an interactive and immersive exhibition that would also include digital games played on arcade gaming machines.
+The key goal of the project was to develop an interactive and immersive museum exhibition that would also include digital games played on arcade gaming machines.
 University of Aberdeen approached Game Dr to design an educational and engaging game that would teach players on the fascinating world of fungi.

 The first stage of the project involved extensive research and design; the Game Dr team focused on reviewing current scientific research in this field to design a simple yet effective game.
 The game concept was reviewed by scientists, public engagement professionals and students at Aberdeen and was approved for development.
 The team then focused on developing a prototype game that was tested with users and stakeholders to assess it’s educational content and engagement factor.
 The prototype was then developed into a digital arcade style game called Fungal Invaders, a battle shooter game that allows players to defeat different fungi by using different anti-fungal drugs.

 DISSEMINATION AND IMPACT

 Fungal Invaders was exhibited as part of an educational museum exhibit called Killer Fungus, that was installed at Aberdeen Science Centre, Royal Society Summer Exhibition and Manchester Science Festival.
 The mobile games were also published on Apple and Google Play application stores and are available for free download on iOS and Android devices.

 KILLER FUNGUS: EVOLUTION

 Connecting science festivals and families with microbes and the immune system